gmoen04/Projects/Fake News Classification/README.md

 * Removing stop words and additional ‘identifiers’ with regex
 * Stemming the words

 Feature engineering was done to add additional information to the dataset which might help with classification.
 In this case, text length and punctuation as a percentage of text were calculated and assessed as features.
-The former added some useful information while the latter added none as wasn't used.
+The former added some useful information while the latter added none and wasn't used in the end.

 After this, data cleaning continued.
 * Data transformation for text length